Skip to content

 Regular oiling is the single most effective thing you can do to extend the life of your clippers and blades.
 It prevents friction, reduces heat, and stops the blades from becoming dull and rusty.
 Over time, this simple step saves you money on replacements and repairs.
 In the following sections, we’ll break down a practical schedule for daily maintenance, long-term storage, and how to adjust your routine whether you’re a seasoned pro or a home user.
 This will help you keep your tools running smoothly for years to come.

-Your Daily Oiling Schedule
+Creating Your Daily Oiling Routine

 For professionals, oiling your clippers should be part of your daily routine, almost like muscle memory.
 A great rule of thumb is to apply two to three drops of oil across the teeth of the blade after every few clients.
 This quick step ensures your blades glide smoothly and prevents them from snagging or pulling hair, which is crucial for client comfort and a perfect cut.
 Regular oiling also helps clear out tiny hair clippings that can get stuck between the blades, keeping your trimmers cutting efficiently throughout a busy day.